Renting a chair in a hair salon: Pros & cons

 As with the advantages, many of the downsides of renting a chair in a hair salon are similar to those of self-employment on the whole.

 You’ll lose the most important benefits of being an employee, such as a regular salary, holiday and sick pay, as well as any other perks that you might have in your current job.

 Working in a salon rather than in your own space means there may also be limits to the amount of freedom that you have in your job.
 Particularly when it comes to working when you want to, charging what you decide and creating your own working environment.

 Finally, while your reputation may bring in a profitable client base, if you were to move to another workplace or open your own salon, it’s likely that the owner will own the customer database.
 This could mean that you would almost be starting again if and when you decide to move on from that salon.

 As a self-employed worker, you’ll need to take care of your own tax and insurance if you rent a chair in a salon.

 Accounting should not cause much of a headache since your business will be structured in a fairly straightforward way.
 But it could still be worth contacting an accountant to ensure you’re not overpaying tax when it comes to the end of the year.

 You’ll also need to take out mobile hair and beauty insurance, which would ideally include cover for product liability and public liability.

-In some cases, there can be insurance implications of your work even before your studies have finished.
-At Abingdon & Witney College for example, staff ‘encourage students to take out insurance if they're offering professional treatments’.
+In some cases, there could be insurance implications from your work even, before your studies have finished.
+At Abingdon & Witney College for example, staff encourage students to take out insurance if they're offering professional treatments.
 So make sure to look into your hair and beauty insurance options today.

 To find out more and style your own pathway to success, click here.